 Bolton Road, Addingham, Ilkley, West Yorkshire

-A single storey structure, constructed on a sandstone plinth with concrete dressings and pebbledash walls and a red plaintile roof.
+A single-storey structure, constructed on a sandstone plinth with concrete dressings and pebbledash walls and a red plaintile roof.
 Arts and Crafts style.
 Rectangular in plan, the west (street) elevation is a gable wall with a dressed stone porch with opposing doors on the north and south sides.
 Surrounds to windows and doors all moulded concrete.
-The north and south elevations are identical of 6 bays with stone buttresses.
-The long sloping roofline is broken by 4 dormer windows.
+The north and south elevations are identical, of six bays with stone buttresses.
+The long sloping roofline is broken by four dormer windows.

 Architect: W. H. H. Marten

 Original Date: 1928

 Conservation Area: Yes